arjavpoudel/arjavpoudel.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I'm a 3rd Year Undergraduate Student studying Artificial Intelligence at the University of Edinburgh.
+🎓 I'm a 3rd Year Undergraduate Student studying AI at the University of Edinburgh.

 💡 I'm interested in Computer Vision, Reinforcement learning and Computational Neuroscience.